Television production is a highly-competitive career, which would suit you if you are determined, organised and work well under pressure

-Work hours tend to be irregular, long and include travel.
-Most production coordinators work shifts and weekends, depending on the production, and they often arrive first and leave last.
+Working hours tend to be irregular, long and include travel.
+You will most likely have to work shifts and weekends, depending on the production, and you will often arrive first and leave last.

-Career breaks are possible, but time away can often result in missed opportunities.
+Career breaks are possible, but time away from the industry can often result in missed opportunities.

 This area of work is open to all graduates.
 You don't need a specific qualification to be a production coordinator, but the industry is very competitive and a degree in a media-related subject may be helpful.

-It is important to have enthusiasm to succeed in the television industry you need to be tenacious and enthusiastic.
+To succeed in the television industry you need to be tenacious and enthusiastic.
 The ability to network is important, so that you can build up useful contacts that may lead to work opportunities.